denoland/celld/docs/ARCHITECTURE.md

 backing service.

 **Multi-Tenancy**: The runtime handles multiple tenants, where each tenant is typically delineated by the `Host` header of incoming HTTP requests.
+If no Host header is present or the hostname doesn't match any existing tenant directory, the system falls back to a "default" tenant.
 Each tenant has its own dedicated data directory structure for application code, static assets, and persisted state.

 **Request Handling**: